 There are literally hundreds of insurance companies in Canada, all of whom offer their own versions of private and commercial insurance, combining to form an industry worth over $170 billion.
 Many wonder why the industry is so big, and why they need insurance at all.
 But as many of Canada’s thousands of businesses know, insurance is crucial to protecting your company from the unexpected.

 Here we’re going to give you a complete overview of everything you need to know about business insurance, starting with a list of reputable providers.
 This list showcases some of the most trusted business insurance companies in Canada, and highlights their rates, terms and customer reviews.
-Click on any of the company names to learn more about them, or read on to have all your questions about business insurance answered.
+Click on any of the company names to learn more about them, or read on to have all your questions answered.

 Operating a business - of any size, in any industry - comes with an element of risk.
 You can’t always predict what will happen, and any number of factors may impact your company (directly or indirectly).
 Insurance is simply a form of risk management; you pay a small fee (or premium) on a regular basis, in exchange for the insurance company accepting financial liability if something happens.
 The exact nature of what types of events are covered depends on the type of insurance, and your premiums, coverage and limits can all vary.